garrandall/popular-music-data/tracks/you-complete-me-keyshia-cole.md

 And it's okay...
 I know you do you...
 I know you do.
 Yes you do...
 I need you too... yeaahh.
-I love you baby (ohhh)
+I love you baby (oh)